-To build the pages you want, all you must do it to drag objects from the tool bar on the left of the screen and drop them into the page area at the location you want.
+To build the pages you want, all you must do is to drag objects from the toolbar on the left of the screen and drop them into the page area at the location you want.
 There are many things you can add, from plain text boxes all the way to complex product listing blocks.

 You are ready to go right from the time you hit the editor – no need for additional downloads, no ridiculous loading times or any extra steps needed.
 If you want a basic site, everything is right there from the start.